Why People Choose Us…

 There are strict guidelines when it comes to watching whales in Canadian and US waters.
 We take these regulations very seriously so as not to influence the behaviour of marine mammals in any way.
 We want to respect the fact that these are wild animals and remain impartial observers.
 We can get as close as 100m to marine wildlife.

-What else do you see on a trip?
+What else will I see on my trip?

 In addition to Minke, Humpback and Gray whales, you may see Harbour Seals, Elephant Seals, Dall’s Porpoise, Harbour Porpoise, California Sea Lions, Stellar Sea Lions, Bald Eagles, Common Murres, Rhinocerous Auklets, and Cormorants.

 What happens if we don’t see a whale?